froots/froots.github.io/_posts/2018-10-30-create-your-own-dysfunctional-single-page-app.md

 Below are five common mistakes I've seen teams make when building a SPA-based product.
 Each of these are people or practice problems that we often interpret as pure technology problems.

-Not every product team will fall foul of these, but each mistake can easily lead to the next, compounding the overall situation.
+Unfortunately, each mistake can lead to the next, compounding the overall situation.

 ### Mistake 1: Under-estimate long-term development and maintenance costs